HarveyBrezinaConniffe/threex.paths/README.md

 And finally that will be called when the object reaches a new point in the array.
 All of these functions get one input that is the object it was called for.

-**NOTE: This has been testes with meshes but should work with particals.**
+**NOTE: This has been tested with meshes but should work with particals.**

 Possible Improvements
 =====================